mokuda2/senioryearreflection/_posts/2024-03-03-A-Glance-at-the-Steppingstones.md

 Tao suggested I go to therapy, which I agreed to do.
 Not only was I dealing with grief, but I also felt a bit daunted by the reality of graduating and moving to a new place.
 I felt like the connections I made at BYU were all fading away.
 Even though I hung out with the group from institute like usual, I felt so lonely.
 The last two months of the semester were definitely the most challenging of the school year.
 I had looked forward so much to graduating.
 It was my goal.
 But I didn’t realize or expect how sad I’d be about it too.

 After a few meetings with finding a therapist, I found one I felt would be a fit for me, even if it was a 45-minute commute.
-During the time that I was looking for a therapist, I was suggested by one of the therapists that I make time to grieve and to be okay with it.
+During the time that I was looking for a therapist, one of the therapists suggested that I make time to grieve and to be okay with it.
 The problem was that I felt like I was grieving so much during the time that I’d try to do homework or eat or do anything in general.
 I didn’t want to grieve because it took me so much longer to do what I needed to do, which also made me feel overwhelmed by everything else I needed to do to not get behind.
 But maybe that was the difference.
 Maybe I needed to make some time, give myself compassion, and grieve.

 "I don't know if I'm going to find anyone in Dallas," I said.
 Gyuna and I were on the phone.